panu-kangas/push_swap/README.md

 # How to use? 🤔

+NOTE:
+This project works definitely on macOS and most likely on Linux (haven't tested that yet).
+It will not work on Windows, sadly 🙁

-Git clone the push_swap repository.
+Git clone the push_swap repository and ```cd``` into it.
 Do ```make all``` in the directory to compile my push_swap program.
 Do ```make bonus```in the directory to compile my checker program.